thecodeholic/lobibox/README.md

 ### Installation and dependecies

 Lobibox is only depended on jQuery.
+But for best visual result and icons it's highly recommended to include bootstrap.css

 #### 1. Include necessary css/js files